Letters From Swaziland

 Having just watched the sun set into the Mediterranean from the nearby ruins I’m now waiting for supper which tonight, as it is Shabat (Sabbath begins at sundown on Friday), it will be chicken and rice at the kibbutz dining hall.

 For the past three and one half weeks I’ve been living at this pleasant little kibbutz south of Haifa.
 The pace is very slow.
-Each day I do eight hours of dull work in the small plastic factory monotonously pulling small plastic parts out of automated machines.
+Each day I do eight hours of dull work in the small plastic parts factory monotonously pulling small plastic parts out of automated machines.
 The work is light however and I am free to think about things and read books.
 So the time passes very quickly and I am rarely bored.
 I could work cutting bananas, but the bunches weight 80-100 pounds and one must carry the bunches after cutting them.

 The first month here, I spent traveling about staying most of the time in and around Jerusalem and Judea.
 I did spend a few days on The Dead Sea and about a week near the Mount of the Beatitudes on The Sea of Galilee [aka Lake Kinneret aka Lake Tiberias].